The Howard School, Kent

 The Howard School is a boys' secondary school in Rainham, Kent, England, with approximately 1,500 pupils.
 It offers a partially selective system and is one of only five bi-lateral schools in the United Kingdom.
 The partially selective system permits admission to the grammar school section by the 11-Plus selection, however a passing mark is not required if the pupil is seen to have the ability to work in the 'grammar stream', and non-selective admission to the high school.
 The school is a Sports College.

 History

 The school was named after Dorothy Howard, who played a major part in the local community, and was established in 1975 by amalgamating Rainham Boys' Secondary School and Gillingham Boys' Grammar School to form a bi-lateral school.

 The Howard School became a grant-maintained school in 1994 when it left the control of Kent County Council.
 Following a change of central government it became a foundation school in 1998.
 Although a foundation school, the school works closely with Medway Council, which, since becoming a unitary authority in 1998, oversees education in the Medway Towns.

+The school became a Specialist Sports College in 2007.